evitanegaraputri4/Data-Cleaning-Project-Ticket-Sales-Dataset-in-Excel/README.md

    *(See screenshot 3)*

 4. **Data Cleaning & Standardization**
-   - Trimmed inconsistent spaces with `TRIM` to remove extra whitespace.
+   -  First, checked and corrected data types (e.g., ensured dates are in proper date format, names as text) to maintain data integrity.
+Trimmed inconsistent spaces with `TRIM` to remove extra whitespace.
    - Standardized city names using a mapping table with `XLOOKUP` (e.g., “Mumbai” to “Bombay”, “New York” to “Big Apple”).
    - Extracted date and time information from the event details into separate columns (`Date Proper` and `Time`) for clarity and usability.
    - Identified and removed fully duplicated rows to improve data quality.